Heartleaf Philodendron·Perry's Plants

 Maintenance & Notes

-PruningPinch or trim vines to control length and encourage branching; remove yellow or damaged leaves.
+PruningPinch or trim above nodes to control length and encourage branching; remove yellow or damaged leaves.

-RepottingEvery 1–2 years or when rootbound; best in spring.
-Step up 1–2 inches in pot size with fresh airy mix.
+RepottingRepot every 1–2 years or when rootbound; move up 1–2 inches in pot size with fresh, chunky mix.

-Pests & DiseasesWatch for spider mites, mealybugs, scale, and aphids; treat early.
-Overwatering can cause root rot; occasional bacterial/fungal spots possible.
+Pests & DiseasesWatch for spider mites, mealybugs, scale, and thrips.
+Prevent root rot with proper drainage; occasional bacterial leaf spot if overwatered.

-ToxicityToxic if ingested (insoluble calcium oxalates).
-Keep away from pets and children; may cause oral irritation.
+ToxicityToxic if ingested (calcium oxalate crystals); may irritate skin.
+Keep away from pets and children.